 There are numerous ways to create new labels.
 I decided that black chalkboard contact paper would work well for this project.
-After a visit to several stores with no luck I found that the least expensive online source for chalkboard contact paper was at Amazon.
+After a visit to several stores with no luck, I found that the least expensive online source for chalkboard contact paper was on Amazon.
 It is somewhat pricey and it also requires that you have a paper punch.
-You can also buy adorable, ready made labels from bugaboo.
+You can also buy adorable, ready-made labels.

 I wonder if you could paint regular contact paper with chalkboard paint.
 Has anyone tried that?

 The beauty of the blackboard contact paper is that it is repositionable.
 So if you change the contents of the bottles, you can easily change the label.
 I used a chalkboard pen to write out the spice.
 It too can be erased away.

 Yes, I alphabetize my spices.
 I even did this when they were in ho-hum jars.
 It just makes it easier to find the right ingredient.
 That is until someone else rustles around and doesn’t put the jar back in the correct spot.
 I feel nice today so my perpetrators shall not be named.

 I am aware that this is…very detail oriented.
 Feel free to send me this T-shirt:

 My baking spices received black tops to help keep them separate from the cooking spices.
 Does anyone else feel joy when looking at Sprinkles?

 If you spin the lazy susan around you get a real life reality check.